A missing Relationship Story Throughline and a deficient Main Character Throughline steer this narrative towards propaganda.

 The Overall Conflict

 The Dramatica theory of story defines the narrative element of Potentiality as a determination that something has the capacity to become true.
-As seen within the context of an Overall Story Problem, this constant looking towards potential disaster motivates and extenuates conflict for everyone in the story(:
+As seen within the context of an Objective Story Problem, this constant looking towards potential disaster motivates and extenuates conflict for everyone in the story(:

 - The potential disaster of losing all these men.